 Reproduction in plants What is the difference between pollination and fertilisation?
 Explain whether this flower is Put these stages for reproduction in plants in order: Pollination: likely to be insect or wind pollinated.
-Fertilisation Growth Germination Fertilisation: Pollination Dispersal Dispersal Suggest two methods of pollination: Label each part of the flower using the following words: Sepal, anther, stigma, style, ovary, filament, petal, ovule 2 Suggest two ways in which flowers pollinated by bees have adapted.
-What is the name of the male gamete in plants?
+Fertilisation Germination Growth Fertilisation: Pollination Dispersal Label each part of the flower using the following words: Sepal, anther, stigma, style, ovary, filament, petal, ovule Suggest two methods of pollination: 1 2 Suggest two ways in which flowers pollinated by bees have adapted.
+1 2 What is the name of the male gamete in plants?
 Where is this produced?
-6666 1 What is the name of the female gamete in plants?
+What is the name of the female gamete in plants?
 Where are these produced?
 What must happen after pollination for Which two parts make up the male part of the flower?
-2 fertilisation to occur?
 Which four parts make up the female part of the flower?
-Why do wind pollinated flowers not grow in forests?
+Why do wind pollinated flowers not grow in forests? fertilisation to occur?

 Why is seed dispersal important?
 Seeds are stored inside fruit.
 Explain why they need a hard coat, and how this helps with seed dispersal.
 LAYER OF OIL Suggest three methods of seed dispersal.
-1 CRESS SEED MOIST COTTON WOOL MOIST COTTON SEED CRESS SEED BOILED AND COOLED WATER TUBE A TUBE B 2 Explain which of these seeds you would expect to 3 germinate and which you would not expect to germinate.
+1 CRESS SEED MOIST COTTON CONTON SEED COLED WATER 2 Explain which of these seeds you would expect to germinate and which you would not expect to 3 germinate.
 Label each part of the germinating seed using the following labels: Seed coat, embryo root, embryo shoot, food store Why do germinating seeds require a food store?
 Which three things are required by germinating seeds?
 What happens after the food store has been used up?
 1 2 3